gcurteanu/EPOSmachinekit/README.md

 service.
 If an error is detected the device has to transmit the Abort SDO Transfer Service with one of the abort codes 0602 0000h, 0604 0041h or 0604 0042h."

 Our format should directly describe the steps and should be a 1:1 mapping to SDO actions.
-One problem to cope with is describing the data size of the objects
+One problem to cope with is describing the data size of the objects.

-Proposed format:
+There is a ConciseDCF implementation in CanFestival but that is rather rudimentary and not CiA 302 compliant.

+Proposed format (pretty much the same as the one used in the dcf example from CanFestival):
 [slave id]
-Index.Subindex = Size Value
+Index Subindex Size Value
 ...

-slave id = decimal
+slave id = decimal/hex *16 bits used)
-index / subindex = HEX without specifier? size = decimal value = either hex or decimal notation.
+index / subindex = decimal/hex (8 bits used)
+size = decimal/hex in BYTES (full value used, but it's pointless to be more than 4) value = decimal/hex (max 32 bits used) .

 Example:
 [1]
-1400.1 = 32 0x10000000
+0x1400 0x01 4 0x10000000
 ...

-The standard DCF-like format might come, but since we're now doing Concise DCF the file format is up to us

-~For initial testing, we will use the existing DCF example code from CanFestival~ Updated ConciseDCF code was implemented and there's also a capability to configure the master via ConciseDCF outside the normal CiA 302 boot process (prior to CiA 302)
+~~For initial testing, we will use the existing DCF example code from CanFestival~~ Updated ConciseDCF code was implemented and there's also a capability to configure the master via ConciseDCF outside the normal CiA 302 boot process (prior to CiA 302)